contributte/doctrine-migrations/.docs/README.md

 ![Console Commands](https://raw.githubusercontent.com/nettrine/migrations/master/.docs/assets/console.png)

-You gonna needed `migrations:diff` and `migrations:migrate` mostly.
+You are mostly going to need `migrations:diff` and `migrations:migrate`.

 ### Migration

-This is example of migration class.
+This is an example of a migration class.

 You can count on [Nette Dependency Injection](https://doc.nette.org/en/3.0/dependency-injection).
 Injecting into properties or via `inject<>` method is also supported.